Can You Put Styrofoam in the Bottom of a Planter?

 I’ve heard several people argue that vermiculite and perlite are the same material.
 However, they differ in their ability to retain moisture as well as in many other ways.
 Vermiculite is a mineral composed of feldspars and mica with minor amounts of silica, and its composition makes it lighter than perlite.

-However, vermiculite still provides great soil drainage because it retains water better than perlite.
+However, vermiculite still provides great soil drainage while retaining water much better than perlite.

 Vermiculite improves drainage by adding air pockets into the potting mix and allowing excess moisture from watering plants to escape quickly without weighing down their root systems.
 It’s also effective at binding soil particles together to ensure they don’t fall apart when you add them to your potting mix.